2017-18 Undergraduate and Graduate Catalogs

 ACCT 300.
 Legal Environment of Business.
 3 Hours.

 Includes the nature and function of law; contracts and private property as basic concepts in free enterprise; the legal system and evolution of attitudes and law regarding marketing functions and governmental regulation imposed on business activities.
+Prerequisite: Restricted to students with sophomore, junior or senior status.

 ACCT 301.
 Intermediate Accounting I. 3 Hours.